d108/Core-Motion-Gesture/README.md

 ### Choosing a site for error handling

 To solve our need to handle errors, we have created a `MotionError` that conforms to `LocalizedError` and changed our Publisher to `AnyPublisher<MotionEvent, MotionError>.` Our Publisher contract stipulates that any error will cause completion of the stream by a failure.
-Consequently, we can align our design to the event stream and consider all operations as completed during an error condition.
+This allows us to align our design with the event stream, and consider all operations completed during an error condition.

-In case an error occurs, we can regenerate the entire setup by regenerating the detector view and its dependencies.
-We won't attempt to recover from errors at a lower level than our Publisher since it is standard operating procedure for immutable value types to return a freshly constructed value.
+In case an error occurs, we can regenerate the entire setup by creating a new instance of the detector view and its dependencies.
+We won't attempt to recover from errors at a lower level than our Publisher.
+In functional programming, it is customary for immutable value types to provide a newly constructed value as a return type.

-To handle errors at the site of the detector view's creation, we organize our code by grouping our dependency graph's creation at a single site.
-We assign a new UUID for a detector view to trigger the regeneration of the entire setup, which we manage in a separate view model.
-The resulting view factory appears as the following code.
+In SwiftUI, we can use a view's ID to easily trigger a regeneration of the entire view hierarchy.
+For convenience, we have established a separate view model to track view IDs.
+The resulting view factory demonstrates how we have isolated the view, as shown in the following code.

     DoubleShakeDetectionView(
         hapticGenerator: hapticGenerator,